nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## GUI display restrictions
 We have set up a few GUI display restrictions in order to avoid the GUI being affect by extreme inputs (e.g. super long name) or small screen size, and thus hinder the user experience.
-* If the student name is more than 29 letters, we will display the full student name inside student list.
-However, the task list will only display at most the first 29 letters, the remaining letters will show as ellipsis.
+* If the student name is more than 29 letters, the full student name will be displayed in the student list.
+However, the task list will only display the first 29 letters, with the remaining letters shown as ellipsis.

-* If the exam label is more than 11 letters, we will display the full exam label inside score list, text panel.
-However, the chart tooltip will only display at most the first 11 letters, the remaining letters will show as ellipsis.
+* If the exam label is more than 11 letters, the full exam label will be displayed in the score list, text panel.
+However, the chart tooltip will only display the first 11 letters, with the remaining letters shown as ellipsis.

 --------------------------------------------------------------------------------------------------------------------